ml4a/ml4a.github.io/_guides/DoodleClassifier.md

 ## Prediction

 Once training has completed, you can classify new images.
 Draw some instances of your class, put them under the camera, and click `Classify`.
 After a moment, it will segment your doodles as before, and predict which classes they belong to.
-It will instantly send each predicted class as an OSC message to the address given in the settings, where the value of the OSC message is a string corresponding to the name of the predicted class.
+It will instantly send each predicted class as an OSC message to the address given in the settings, where the value of the OSC message is a string corresponding to the name of the predicted class, and four floats corresponding to the x, y, width, and height of the bounding box.
 See below for an example.

 {:.center}
 ![DoodleClassifier prediction](/images/guides/doodleclassifier_prediction.jpg "DoodleClassifier prediction")